 How long after getting vaccinated will it take for the vaccine to start working?

-The COVID-19 vaccine is expected to provide some protection a couple of weeks after your first shot.
-It reaches its greatest effectiveness after your second shot.
+The COVID-19 vaccines provide some protection a couple of weeks after you are fully vaccinated.
+This means for the Pfizer and Moderna vaccines, after your second shot.
 It is very important to take the second shot within the recommended time period for maximum vaccine effectiveness.
+Johnson & Johnson requires one shot, so two weeks after getting vaccinated provides protection.

 If I get vaccinated, how long will the vaccine protect me from COVID-19?